shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 * Living in communities and communes where there's a stronger sense of connection outside of work like Auroville, [The Bergerac Praxis Hub][8], startup hubs like Bangalore and Lisbon, etc
-* Having quarterly work retreats for team building and outings
+* Having quarterly work retreats for team building, outings and putting faces to names within your team.

-It's important to have a balance between remote work and teammate gatherings.
+It's important to have a balance between remote work and teammate gatherings when working remotely.

 ### My Experience